inpsyde/objects-hooks-remover/README.md

 ---

-## License
+## Copyright and License

-This repository is free software released under the terms of the GNU General Public License version 2 or (at your option) any later version.
-See [LICENSE](./LICENSE) for the complete license.
+This package is [free software](https://www.gnu.org/philosophy/free-sw.en.html) distributed under the terms of the GNU General Public License version 2 or (at your option) any later version.
+For the full license, see [LICENSE](./LICENSE).